erikberglund/ProfileManagerKeyExtractor/README.md

 The test was mostly successful, but there are still work that needs to be done to the parsing.
 For example:

 * Some values are missed in parsing as the regexes aren't matching everything they should.
-* Payloads which take a single or nested dicts, or an array of dicts.
+* Any dicts or arrays of dicts is not handled.
 * Strings with the prefix **internal_use** reference a value somewhere else in the code that I haven't looked into:

  ```bash